sidakram/bippy/README.md

   - _(instead of `child`, `sibling`, and `return` pointers)_
 - `setFiberId` / `getFiberId` to set and get a fiber's id
   - _(instead of anonymous fibers with no identity)_

-## glossary

-- fiber: a "unit of execution" in react, representing a component or dom element
-- commit: the process of applying changes to the host tree (e.g. DOM mutations)
-- render: the process of building the fiber tree by executing component function/classes
-- host tree: the tree of UI elements that react mutates (e.g. DOM elements)
-- reconciler (or "renderer"): custom bindings for react, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc to mutate the host tree
-- `rendererID`: the id of the reconciler, starting at 1 (can be from multiple reconciler instances, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc.)
-- `root`: a special `FiberRoot` type that contains the container fiber (the one you pass to `ReactDOM.createRoot`) in the `current` property
-- `onCommitFiberRoot`: called when react is ready to commit a fiber root
-- `onPostCommitFiberRoot`: called when react has committed a fiber root and effects have run
-- `onCommitFiberUnmount`: called when a fiber unmounts

 ## examples